 Here’s a quick video on how to sign up for free:

 And how to do a transfer with CurrencyFair:

-However, in addition to being an international transfer website, XEMT is one of the main websites in the world to search for the exchange rate between any two currencies in the world….including with historical values!
+However, in addition to being an international transfer website, XEMT is one of the main websites in the world to search for the exchange rate between any two currencies in the world….including historical values!
 So it is very good to see if a particular currency is getting stronger or weaker in recent months.

 But to calculate the cost of your transfer, you need first to open a free account with them.

 PROS of using XEMT for international money transfers:

 - They don’t charge any fees to send or exchange abroad

 - They use a rate close to the official rate

 - It’s super practical – you can do everything online